Sky Calendar

 The Milky Way on a Bortle 1 night as photographed from our Samsung Galaxy Note 20 with a 30 second exposure and 1600 ISO using Expert Raw 10-minute stacking.

 Viewing the milky way with the naked eye is a real treat.
-With our telescopes we can explore heaps of features scattered within the galaxy from the Lagoon Nebula to the Jewel Box and a globular cluster or 2.
+With our telescopes we can explore heaps of features scattered within the galaxy from the Lagoon Nebula to the Jewel Box and a globular cluster or two.

 We also check out a few red giant stars and some cooler white and blue looking stars along with the occasional double star.